 - Small companion mammal owners are often extremely worried about their pet requiring a general anaesthetic for any procedure as there are many sources of information that suggest anaesthetics in these animals are very high risk.
 Valley Vets firmly believe that provided the individual is not unduly stressed prior to anaesthesia and that good, effective analgesia is maintained before, during and after surgery, then risks can be dramatically minimised, though unfortunately never eliminated completely.
 Please discuss any worries with our staff.

 - We provide comprehensive medical, dental and surgical care, including orthopaedic surgery.
-More complex dental and orthopaedic surgery is done at our Cardiff Hospital.
+More complex dental and orthopaedic surgery is done at Valley Veterinary Hospital

 - We strongly advise that ferrets are NOT neutered and that hormone implants are used to control reproductive hormones.